 Whew!
 That’s a lot.
 And it’s no big surprise that some fruits and vegetables do one of these tasks better than others, but many are, like cancer, multi-factorial.
-Fruits and vegetables contain an array of vitamins, minerals, anti-oxidants, phytochemicals and fiber.
+Fruits and vegetables contain an array of vitamins, minerals, antioxidants, phytochemicals and fiber.
 These all create an environment in your body that supports health and discourages cancer cells from thriving.

 How Much Is Enough?

-For most adults,4-5 servings of vegetables and 1½ cups of fruit per day is a minimum.
-Note that a serving is is equal to ½ cup cooked vegetables or 1 cup of salad or uncooked greens.
+For most adults, four to five servings of vegetables and 1½ cups of fruit per day is a minimum.
+Note that one serving is equal to ½ cup cooked vegetables or 1 cup of salad or uncooked greens.

-Prioritize By Color
+Prioritize by Color

 By eating a variety of colors, you will naturally get a wide variety of nutrients.
 Aim to eat a serving of every color each day.
 The following should be “frequent fliers” on your plate.
-They rank among the highest in terms of fighting cancer.

 Kale, collards, broccoli, Brussels sprouts, cabbage

 Carrots, tomato, winter squash, sweet potato

 Onions, leeks, scallions, chives, garlic (to get the most from garlic: peel and cut up fresh garlic and let stand about 15 minutes before cooking)

 Turmeric, ginger, oregano, dill, rosemary, cloves, sage, cumin, paprika (use whole leaf or unground versions of herbs and spices for the most benefit)

 Beet greens, turnip greens, spinach, dandelion, chicory, chard, watercress

 Berries of all kinds, pomegranate, prunes, cranberries

-Seeds and nuts, especially flaxseed, chia seeds, and walnuts, and vegetables such as purslane, spinach, Brussels sprouts, kales and dark salad greens.(Note: The omega 3 fats found in plants are called alpha-linolenic acid.)
+Seeds and nuts, especially flaxseed, chia seeds, and walnuts, and vegetables such as, spinach, Brussels sprouts, kale and dark salad greens.(Note: The omega 3 fats found in plants are called alpha-linolenic acid.)